Back To Search Results

 Deterrence and Patient Education

-Phthiriasis palpebrarum patients should be educated in detail regarding the importance of daily hygienic practices and measures to be followed.
-The patient should be explained to wash the eyelashes with baby shampoo or regular soap while bathing.
-The infection spreads by contact; hence all the family members, sexual partners, and close contacts must be thoroughly evaluated and treated.
-All the clothes, bedsheets, linen, and towel should be machine washed for 30 minutes at 55 degrees and dried in hot steam for 5 to 10 minutes.
-The patient should receive counsel that the clothes that cannot be washed should be dry cleaned or kept sealed in a plastic bag for at least two weeks.
+Patients with phthiriasis palpebrarum should be educated in detail regarding the importance of maintaining good hygiene.
+The patient should be told to wash the eyelashes with baby shampoo or regular soap while bathing.
+The infection spreads by contact.
+Hence, all family members, sexual partners, and close contacts must be thoroughly evaluated and treated.
+All the clothes, bedsheets, linen, and towels should be machine-washed for 30 minutes at 55° degrees and dried in hot steam for 5 to 10 minutes.
+The patient should receive counsel that the clothes that cannot be washed should be dry-cleaned or sealed in a plastic bag for at least 2 weeks.[55]

 Pearls and Other Issues

-Since sexual activity may cause phthiriasis palpebrarum, patients should be screened for other sexually transmitted infections.
-If phthiriasis palpebrarum is diagnosed in a child, the physician should rule out sexual abuse, although manual contamination from infested body hair of the child’s father or mother is the most likely way of transmission.
-Physical examination and treatment of infested sexual partners are recommended
+Patients should be screened for other sexually transmitted infections since sexual activity is the main cause of phthiriasis palpebrarum.
+If the condition is diagnosed in a child, the physician should rule out sexual abuse, although manual contamination from the infested body hair of the child’s father or mother is the most likely means of transmission.
+Physical examination and treatment of infested sexual partners are recommended.

 Enhancing Healthcare Team Outcomes

-The ophthalmologists, cornea or external disease specialists, or oculoplasty specialists play an essential role in diagnosing and managing these cases.
-They have a crucial role in deciding the targeted drug therapy.
-The nursing team helps in counseling regarding drug therapy and the importance of hygiene maintenance in these cases—the pharmacist help in arranging the drugs for the patients.
-Additionally, dermatologists play an essential role in reducing and treating parasitic infestation in other body parts.
-The venerologist helps to treat the patient and the contact for sexually transmitted disease.
+Ophthalmologists and corneal, external disease, and oculoplasty specialists are essential in diagnosing and managing phthiriasis palpebrarum.
+These healthcare professionals have a crucial role in deciding the targeted drug therapy.
+The nursing team helps in counseling patients regarding drug therapy and the importance of hygiene maintenance in these cases.
+The pharmacist helps ensure prescriptions are correctly filled, and patients are informed of their medications' proper use and potential side effects.
+Additionally, dermatologists are essential in reducing and treating parasitic infestation in other body parts.
+The venerologist helps treat the patient and their close contacts for sexually transmitted diseases.

 Media